block-mesh/block-mesh-monorepo/DEMO.md

 Later we'll extend it to be a local proxy, you can point your browser or other applications to go through, enabling a smooth and seamless interaction with `BlockMesh`.

-`cargo run -p client-node -- --keypair-path example-keys/client.json`
+`cargo run -p blockmesh-bin -- client-node --keypair-path example-keys/client.json`

+If you want to test with a local `proxy-master` you can use the `--proxy-override` option to point to it.
+For example `--proxy-override 127.0.0.1:4000`, which points to the default `proxy-master` `client_port`.

 The default `--target` will just return your `IP` details, which should reflect the `proxy-endpoint` since it actually terminates the request.
 You can change it via the `--target` option.

+The `client-node` also supports `proxy` mode, which will launch it as a local `proxy` server.
+You can run `curl -x` pointing to it, or point to it in your browser settings.

 ## Caveats